Table of contents

 FAQs about Puzzles

-Top puzzles include the Egg Dropping Puzzle, Monty Hall Problem, Bridge and Torch Puzzle, and the 100 Light Bulbs Puzzle.
+The most common ones include the Egg Dropping Puzzle, Monty Hall Problem, Bridge Crossing Puzzle, and 100 Bulbs Problem.
+These puzzles test reasoning depth and pattern recognition.

-Q. Are puzzles asked in coding interviews or government exams?
+Q2.
+Are puzzles really used in coding or tech interviews?

 Puzzles